axelcournac/3C_tutorial/README.md

 ### Dependencies

 Scripts will run on OS X and other Unix-based systems.
-External dependencies should be installed somewhere on your `$PATH`.
 It basically requires to have Python installed on your machine which is commonly installed on Unix-based systems.
 For windows, you can have a look to https://www.python.org/downloads/windows/.
-Then, a few specific python modules are necessary for diverses operations on arrays and vizualisation.
+Then, a few python modules are necessary for diverses operations on arrays and vizualisation.

 #### Python
 * Numpy